ktommytruong/HR-Analytics-SQL-/README.md

 ## Introduction

-An SQL analysis of an HR dataset found on Kaggle.
+An SQL analysis and Tableau visualization of an HR dataset found on Kaggle

 - [Data Analysis Questions & Answers](https://github.com/ktommytruong/HR-Analytics-SQL-/blob/main/questions_and_answers.md)